 Ah, love.
 Sometimes — and in shojo

-series, it's very frequently — it's entirely one-sided.
+series, very frequently — it's one-sided.
 When a character encounters that certain special someone who's totally out of their reach ("takane no hana

 "), a conveniently timed airplane flies by, and the unrequited lover spends several seconds staring at the airplane as it flies off into the distance, forever out of reach.
 In fantasy or historical series where there are no airplanes, a bird appears instead.

 Despite flying high in the upper troposphere, the Airplane of Love